Taiji-pipeline/documentation/tutorial.rst

 -----------

 Taiji supports two levels of parallelism -- node level and workflow level.
-Node level parallelism is automatically turned on when compiling with the ``SGE`` flag.
+Node level parallelism is automatically turned on when compiling with the ``drmaa`` flag.
 The workflow level parallelism can be turned on using `-N <num_of_process>`.
 However, this is only recommended for users with a super computer, as it will consume a lot of memory.